emkayDauda/ComposeTooltip/README.md

 }
 ```

-When `Tooltip` is being displayed as a popup, an anchor and `Tooltip` should be put altogether inside one composable.
+When `Tooltip` is being displayed as a popup, an anchor and `Tooltip` should be put altogether inside one composable..

 ## Method signatures